apache/fluo-website/tour/exercise-1.md

 title: Word count Exercise
 ---

-This Exercise will show you how to create a simple system that computes word counts for unique documents.
+This exercise will show you how to create a simple system that computes word counts for unique documents.
 This system should do the following.

  * Deduplicate content based on hash
  * Count how many URIs reference content